openconfig/grpctunnel/doc/grpctunnel_design.md

 server will then wait for new session requests.

-When `NewSession` is called on the tunnel server, it will send a register request, with an ack to the tunnel client.
+When `NewSession` is called on the tunnel server, it will send a register request, with an accept to the tunnel client.
 The tunnel client will then check if it can handle the request, and if it can, it will create a new tunnel session to the tunnel server.
 The tunnel session is then forwarded to the tunnel client handler function on the tunnel client, and returned to the `NewSession` request